 At Beautycon LA, I received a mini of the Urban Decay Quick Fix Hydra Charged Complexion Prep Priming Spray.* Although this felt pleasant on the skin, I didn’t notice a huge difference when using this before applying my foundation so I will not repurchase.

 As an oily-skinned gal that is prone to breakouts, I use my fair share of skincare products every day.
 As a gal in my twenties, I’m now trying to fight the signs of aging.
 Skincare is consistently the largest section in my Summer 2019 Beauty Empties Round-Up.

 Bath and Bodyworks – AT THE BEACH Ultra Shea Body Cream | $13.00

 I finally finished the Bath and Bodyworks At The Beach Ultra Shea Body Cream after receiving this as a Christmas gift.
 The moisturizer was fine.
 It didn’t provide the most long-lasting hydration nor did I love the scent.

 Although this is quite affordable, I wouldn’t repurchase because I am unsure how I feel about Bath and Bodyworks’ parent company, L Brands.

-The Beauty Blender Blendercleanser Solid sponge cleanser is ridiculously expensive… but it is worth the price tag.
+The Beauty Blender Blendercleanser Solid sponge cleanser is ridiculously expensive.
+However, it is worth the price tag.
 Although the cleanser may look like a normal bar of soap, it melts away soaked in and caked-on makeup with the utmost ease.
-It makes cleaning my makeup sponges easy and quick.
+All in all, it makes cleaning my makeup sponges easy and quick.

 I received the Dove Body Wash Mousse with Rose Oil in my Beautycon NYC ’19 Haul Bag.
 The Dove Mousse felt hydrating and smelled beautifully of rose.
 I wouldn’t buy this on my own, because I don’t typically buy body mousses or gels like this.